joeflintham/nasa-data-api/README.md

 ###Deferred or post-processed queries

 I'm also thinking about how to use the simple API to run a pipeline which generates heatmap images for days / years for each measurement.
-This could take the form of heatmap.js running in nodejs, for example.
+This could take the form of heatmap.js - http://www.patrick-wied.at/static/heatmapjs/ - running in phantomjs or a python lib such as http://matplotlib.org/